Skip to main content

 • GP appointments (including many telehealth consults).

-• Specialist visits (e.g., medical , dermatology) done in rooms or clinics, not during a hospital admission.
+• Specialist visits (e.g. medical , dermatology) not done during a hospital admission.

-• Tests and scans done outside hospital, such as blood tests, X‑rays, ultrasounds, CT/ where Medicare benefits apply.
+• Tests and scans done outside hospital, where Medicare benefits apply, such as:

 • Services when you’re admitted to hospital.